Research

 Peter Sinclair Price for Best Paper at MMF PhD Conference

-The position of countries in a network of external portfolio investments provides a novel macroeconomic characteristic to explain violations of uncovered interest rate parity.
-I derive a network centrality measure, where central countries are highly integrated with key suppliers of tradeable financial assets.
+I derive a measure of network centrality, where central countries are those highly integrated with key suppliers of tradable financial assets.
+The position of countries in a network of external portfolio investments serves as a novel macroeconomic characteristic to explain violations of uncovered interest rate parity.
 Currency risk premia decrease as network centrality increases.
-Asset pricing tests confirm that the centrality risk factor is priced in the cross-section.
-Further, negative global shocks appreciate central countries' currencies and depreciate peripheral ones.
-In a consumption-based capital asset pricing model, central countries experience lower consumption growth in high marginal utility states, leading to currency appreciation.
+Asset pricing tests show that the centrality risk factor is priced in the cross-section.
+Furthermore, negative payoff shocks appreciate (depreciate) central (peripheral) currencies.
+In a consumption-based model, central countries experience lower consumption growth in bad times, leading to currency appreciation.

 FX Dealer Constraints and External Imbalances (with Stefan Eichler)